 CT scans can detect many conditions that normal X-rays cannot.
 By ordering a CT, your healthcare provider will have the information needed to help make an accurate diagnosis and determine the right course of treatment across a variety of injuries, diseases and other medical issues.

-Some MDCT studies require an oral contrast agent to enhance the images that are taken of your body.
+Some CT studies require an oral contrast agent to enhance the images taken of your body.
 You will receive special instructions if your exam requires you to consume an oral contrast agent (Redicat) in advance.
 Other studies may use an I.V. contrast agent (Visipaque or Omnipaque) to enhance the images.
 You will be instructed to arrive 20 to 30 minutes prior to your scan time to be properly instructed for your exam.
 At this time the technologist will answer any questions regarding the procedure.